DjangoGirls/tutorial/deploy/README.md

 Until now your website was only available on your computer, now we will learn how to deploy it!
 Deploying is a process of publishing your application on the Internet so people can finally go and see your app :)

 As you learned, website has to be located on the server.
-There is a lot of providers, but we will use a free and very easy one: [Heroku](http://heroku.com/).
+There is a lot of providers, but we will use the one with simplest deployment process: [Heroku](http://heroku.com/).
 Heroku is free for small applications that don't have too much visitors, it'll be definitely enough for you too.

 We will be following this tutorial: https://devcenter.heroku.com/articles/getting-started-with-django, but we pasted it here so it's easier for you.